The Common Program of the People's Republic of China 1949-1954

 A striking detail cannot be left unmentioned.
 In the conquest of Xinjiang, Hainan, Inner Mongolia, the fight was being waged against the GMD troops, but in Tibet the battle is being waged against the Tibetan army itself, the GMD troops had already been dismissed.

-Hainan is politically a part of the province of Guangdong.
-After the PLA controlled Guangdong in October 1949.
-It took preparation for the conquest of the island.
-On the island there is a communist resistance cell, which is very active.
-In the first week of March 1950, a vanguard of the PLA contacts this group.
+Hainan was politically part of Guangdong Province.
+After the PLA secured Guangdong in October 1949, they began preparing for the conquest of the island.
+A communist resistance cell on Hainan was already active, and in the first week of March 1950, a PLA vanguard made contact with this group.

 Taiwan

-June 1949, Mao Zedong discusses with General Su Yu the situation of Taiwan and they conclude that soon rather than late, the PLA has to invade Taiwan to protect the surroundings of Shanghai and the town itself against air raids (and less frequently on Amoy, Zhangzhou, Hangzhou, Nanjing, and other places.) from GMD planes.
-The conquest of Taiwan gets the highest priority.
+In June 1949, Mao Zedong and General Su Yu discussed the situation in Taiwan and concluded that the PLA needed to invade the island sooner rather than later to protect Shanghai and its surrounding areas from air raids by GMD planes, which were also targeting cities like Amoy, Zhangzhou, Hangzhou, and Nanjing.
+The conquest of Taiwan was given the highest priority.

-After the surrender of the GMD Second Fleet in Nanjing in April, over 4,000 officers and sailors were retained in the PLA’s navy and "six out of the nine vessels of the Second Fleet that had gone over to the communists in 1949 were sunk by the navy that stayed loyal to the Nationalist government.
-The remnants of the force were strong enough to fight off the attempts by the PLA…"
+After the surrender of the GMD Second Fleet in Nanjing in April, over 4,000 officers and sailors were integrated into the PLA Navy.
+However, six of the nine vessels from the Second Fleet that had defected to the Communists in 1949 were sunk by the Nationalist navy.
+Despite this, the remaining fleet was still capable of resisting PLA attempts to seize control.

-Kim Il Sung starts his invasion in June 1950 and the Chinese leaders come to the conclusion to postpone the invasion.
-The main reasons for this delay are the possible obligations for aid to Kim Il Sung, the American blockade of the Taiwan Street and the stationing of American air fighters in South Korea.
+Kim Il Sung launched his invasion in June 1950, prompting Chinese leaders to decide to postpone their planned invasion of Taiwan.
+The primary reasons for this delay included the potential need to provide support to Kim Il Sung, the U.S. naval blockade of the Taiwan Strait, and the deployment of American fighter aircraft in South Korea.

-On July 16, 1953, GMD troops invade and occupy the major part of Dongshan island, but the PLA defense is much stronger than expected, and in the end, the 2,700 GMD soldiers and 1,250 PLA soldiers are killed.
+On July 16, 1953, GMD troops invaded and occupied the major part of Dongshan island, but the PLA defense was much stronger than expected, and in the end, the 2,700 GMD soldiers and 1,250 PLA soldiers were killed.
 The Dongshan Island Campaign lasted about three days and ended with a total victory of the PLA.
-In May 1954, the PLA undertakes action against small islands near Dachen before the coast of Zhejiang and Fujian.
+In May 1954, the PLA undertook action against small islands near Dachen before the coast of Zhejiang and Fujian.
 It resulted in the conquest of Dalushan islands near Zhejiang, Dongshan Island near Fujian, Yijiangshan islands, and Dachen Archipelago near Zhejiang.
 See Table 9 .

 Eastern China and the Taiwan Strait, 1949-1950